sharmaritik17/First-Contribution/README.md

 # First-Contribution
-Hi this is Aryan and this is my contribution.
+Hi this is Ritik Sharma and this is my contribution.
 This is my first contribution

-hello anuj thanks for this video.
-Very Helpful
+I'm trying to learn and pushing onto git.

+Good day peeps!!